ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 !! note "Note"
     For calculating quantiles of page loading times, this function is more effective and accurate compared to [quantile](#agg_function-quantile).

-**Parameters**

-- `level` — Quantile level.
-Range: [0, 1].
-- `expr` — [Expression](../syntax.md#syntax-expressions) returning number in the [Float*](../../data_types/float.md) type.

-    - If negative values are passed to the function, the behavior is undefined.
-    - If the value is greater than 30,000 (a page loading time of more than 30 seconds), it is assumed to be 30,000.

 **Returned value**

 - Quantile of the specified level.

 Type: `Float32`.

+!!! note "Note"
     If no values were passed to the function (when using `quantileTimingIf`), [NaN](../../data_types/float.md#data_type-float-nan-inf) is returned.
 The purpose of this is to differentiate these cases from the cases which result in zero.
 See [ORDER BY clause](../select.md#select-order-by) for the note on sorting `NaN` values.

 The result is deterministic (it doesn't depend on the order of query processing).